This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 Fruit in liquid form, with varying degrees of processing.

 Fresh juice retains vitamins but loses fibre.
 The sugar hits your bloodstream fast without the moderating effect of whole fruit's cellular structure.
-A glass of orange juice contains as much sugar as a glass of cola, just with added vitamin C.
+A glass of orange juice contains roughly as much sugar per serving as a glass of cola, just with added vitamin C.

 Smoothies keep more fibre if made from whole fruit, but commercial versions often add juice, yogurt, or sweeteners that push sugar content high.
-A large fast-food smoothie can contain 80-100g of sugar.
+A large commercial smoothie can contain well over 50g of sugar in a single serving.

-The health nuance: The NHS counts a 150ml glass of juice as one of your five-a-day, but only one, no matter how much you drink.
-The advice: eat whole fruit, drink juice sparingly.
+The health nuance: UK NHS guidance counts a 150ml glass of juice as one of your five-a-day, but only one, no matter how much you drink.
+The international advice converges: eat whole fruit, drink juice sparingly.

 Homemade smoothies using whole fruit, vegetables, and protein sources (yogurt, nut butter) can be genuinely nutritious.
 Shop-bought ones vary wildly.
 Read labels.